venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 <br>

 * #### service folder
-<p>The service folder contains schema.sql and sql_client.py file and is mainly used to provide the database service, by constructing the database schemas and generating data tables.</p>
+<p>The service folder contains schema.sql and sql_client.py file and is mainly used to provide the database service, with python scripts connecting to MySQL to construct the database schemas and tables, and to fetch data from MySQL database.</p>
 <br>

 * #### static folder